.js

 Drop any file to identify it

-JavaScript is the programming language of the web — the only language that runs natively in every browser, powering everything from simple animations to full applications like Google Docs and Figma.
-The language of the web, for better or worse.
 Brendan Eich built the first version in ten days in 1995, and the internet has been living with that decision ever since.
-Then Node.js took it server-side, and suddenly the same language that handled form validation was also running databases and APIs.
-JavaScript is messy, inconsistent, and full of historical quirks that developers love to mock.
+Then Node.js took it server-side, and suddenly the same language that handled button clicks was also running databases, APIs, and build tools.
+JavaScript is messy, inconsistent, and full of historical quirks that developers love to mock (ask someone what `0 == []` evaluates to).
 It is also, by any measure, the most widely deployed programming language in human history.
-You're using it right now.

 Technical details